MaximScherbinin/JSRFRUS/README.md

 # JSRFRUS
 Russian translation for Jet Set Radio Future (Xbox, 2002).
-Original game by Sega.
+Original game by SEGA.

 Works on EU version only.

-Status: Story Campaign completed, UI and more are in progress.
+Status: Complete!

+Features:
+-Remade and translated 3D models
+-Redrawn UI textures
+-Restored Japanese-exclusive dialogues from post-game -Fixed original game's issues - two DJPK voice clips not being played, voice clips cut off early, etc -Adjusted subtitle time duration for comfort reading -Renamed characters into Russian
+-Bypassed text limit for all file types

+If you have any questions on how it's all been achieved, contact me with Discord: Maxim_S#2479